Mission District, San Francisco: Food

-The Mission district is also famous and influential for its restaurants.
-Dozens of taquerías are located throughout the neighborhood, showcasing a localized styling of Mexican food.
-San Francisco is the original home of the Mission burrito.
-There is also a high concentration of Salvadoran, Guatemalan, and Nicaraguan restaurants there as well as a large number of street food vendors.
-In the last couple decades a number of Mission restaurants have gained national attention, most notably the five restaurants who have received Michelin stars for 2017: Commonwealth, Lazy Bear, Aster, Californios, and Al's Place.
+The Mission District is also famous and influential for its restaurants.
+Dozens of street vendors and taquerías are located throughout the neighborhood, showcasing a localized styling of Mexican, Salvadoran, Guatemalan, and Nicaraguan restaurants.
+The neighborhood is also home to the Mission burrito, a San Francisco original.
+In the last couple decades a number of Mission restaurants have gained national attention, most notably the five restaurants that have received Michelin stars for 2017: Commonwealth, Lazy Bear, Aster, Californios, and Al's Place.
 A large number of other restaurants are also popular, including: Mission Chinese Food, Western Donut, Bar Tartine, La Taqueria, Papalote, Foreign Cinema on Mission Street, and Delfina on 18th.
+La Mejor Bakery, a San Francisco legacy business, is located in the Mission.